 What is the global architecture of UNICEF’s humanitarian action?

-Headquarters provides overall strategic direction and guidance, and is responsible for strategic planning, advocacy and oversight for the entire organization.
-Headquarters also leads the development of UNICEF’s global perspective, based on experiences and contributions from all parts of the organization, to inform planning, policy and guidelines for effective humanitarian action.
-Global support is coordinated by a dedicated team in UNICEF’s Office of Emergency Programmes (EMOPS), including a global security team and a 24-hour, seven-day-a-week Operations Centre (OPSCEN).
-Dedicated emergency focal points in each area of the Programme Division develop policies, guidance and tools, provide direct field support and technical assistance remotely or on the ground, and advocate for and promote evidence-based interventions for the field.
+Headquarters divisions provide overall strategic direction and guidance, and are responsible for strategic planning, advocacy and oversight for the entire organization.
+Headquarters also leads the development of UNICEF’s global response strategy, based on experiences and contributions from all parts of the organization, to inform planning, policy and guidelines for effective humanitarian action.
+Global support is coordinated by a dedicated team in UNICEF’s Office of Emergency Programmes (EMOPS), including a global security team and a 24-hour, 7-day-a-week Operations Centre (OPSCEN).
+UNICEF’s Programme Division provides sectoral technical support, as well as a team that coordinates support to resilience and recovery.
 The organization is also prioritizing and investing in strengthening the resilience of children, communities and systems to multiple shocks and stresses.

-Regional offices provide guidance, support, oversight and coordination to country offices to prepare for and respond to emergencies, including leadership and representation, strategic planning and policy development, and performance monitoring and administration.
+Regional offices are the first port of call to provide support to a crisis.
 Dedicated technical and cross-sector advisers provide direct programme and operational support, with increased capacity in emergency-prone regions.
 This includes strengthening country-level capacity, providing quality assurance and facilitating surge deployment.
-Regional office capacity is also critical during significant regional emergencies, as seen in the crises in the Syrian Arab Republic and throughout West and Central Africa.
-This capacity can enable the nationally led adoption of standards for protecting children in emergencies.
-Regional offices also support country-level (including inter-agency) capacity for preparedness, response and disaster risk reduction.
+Regional office capacity is also critical during significant regional emergencies, as seen in the crises in the Syrian Arab Republic and in responding to the Ebola crisis in West Africa.What does the global architecture cost?

-1 This does not include additional requirements in regional chapters of Humanitarian Action for Children 2014.
+1 This does not include additional requirements in regional chapters of Humanitarian Action for Children 2015.